UCaNLabUMB/Testbed_Controller/Documentation/Setup_RPi_Node.md

 ## Installing the Operating System (OS)
 The OS for an RPi microcontroller (Pi 3 B+ or Pi 4) is stored on a microSD card.
 Accordingly, we must first configure a microSD card with the relevant OS.
-We will describe the setup for using _Pi OS_, however we have also tested the system with RPis running Ubuntu OS.
+We will describe the setup for using _Pi OS_, however we have also tested the system with RPis running Ubuntu OS (some minor modifications are needed).
 To configure the microSD card, we suggest using Raspberry Pi Imager as described here.
 * First, download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) software for the computer you will be using to setup your microSD card.
 * Next, run Raspberry Pi Imager (see image below)
   - Select the desired OS (ideally, `64 bit Pi OS`)